sampointer/economatic/README.md

 and restore them at 0800 UTC (0000 PST) in order to save the common 5 hours shared idle time each day.

-Since AWS EC2 instances are billed per-hour economatic should be scheduled to run at 0255 UTC and again at 0800 UTC.

 ### Warm storage DR infrastructure
 If you have additional AWS accounts with deployed but quiesced DR infrastructure you may wish to exercise it periodically. economatic runs scheduled to